jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 To solve our problems with upgraded tools, we need to see ourselves as we are.

 Consider this: what is more concerning—spraining an ankle or having water pipes burst during vacation?
 Our ancestors might fear a lion when facing a physical injury, but today we would simply rest and watch Netflix.
 However, burst pipes could bankrupt you.
 I should know; I had to deny claims because homeowners broke the unknown conditions of their insurance policies.
-If they had been technologically self-aware enough to perform a simple two-minute water shut-off, they could have prevented years of hardship and earned a nod from evolution
+If they had been technologically self-aware enough to perform a simple two-minute water shut-off, they could have prevented years of hardship and earned a nod from evolution.

 Yet, we rarely examine the "extended phenotype" part of ourselves.
 We remain barely conscious of our technological identities and fail to proactively develop skills that would satisfy evolutionary pressures.
 Far more people define themselves by gender, race, or heritage, compared to the tools they use to gather resources.
 Technological identity reveals who we truly are when we strip away labels—the tools we use, the problems we solve, and our ability to adapt and survive in a constantly changing world.